hjelev/rpi-mqtt-monitor/README.md

 # Raspberry Pi MQTT monitor

-Python script to check the cpu load, cpu temperature, free space, used memory, swap usage, uptime, wifi signal quality voltage and system clock speed on a Raspberry Pi or any computer running Ubuntu and publish this data to a MQTT broker.
+Gather system information and send it to MQTT server.
+Raspberry Pi MQTT monitor is written in python and gathers information about cpu load, cpu temperature, free space, used memory, swap usage, uptime, wifi signal quality, voltage and system clock speed.
+The script is written for Raspberry Pi but can also be used on Ubuntu based system.

 I wrote this to monitor my raspberries at home with [home assistant](https://www.home-assistant.io/).
 The script works fine both on Python 2 and 3 and is if very light, it takes 3 seconds as there are 5 half second sleeps in the code - due to mqtt having problems if I shoot the messages with no delay, this is only if you choose to send the messages separately, now the script support a group CSV message that don't have this delay.